merfinn/merfinn/README.md

 - 👋 Hi, I’m @merfinn
-- 👀 I’m interested in eating cakes, coding everthing
+- 👀 I’m interested in cakes, coding everthing
-- 💞️ I’m looking to collaborate on some scientific articles on AI
+- 💞️ I’m looking to collaborate on some scientific articles on Explainable AI
 - 📫 How to reach me https://www.linkedin.com/in/mervekavaklioglu/

 <!---